 Pump Repair First Repair,

-You spend years pouring out heart and soul and the first advice many young writers are helped by is: “Don’t worry about it, your first draft is always ridiculous.”
+How To Pumping Iron On The First Draft, You spend years pouring out heart and soul and the first advice many young writers are helped by is: “Don’t worry about it, your first draft is always ridiculous.”
 I strongly disagree.
 Just the fact that you have completed the first draft should indicate that you have won.
 I have heard it said that 80% of people who live in America want to write a book.
 That means 260 million people want the same thing you do.
 But how many people follow?
 Not many.
-How many people start their book but not finish it?
+How many people start their book but do not finish it?
 Too many.
 So, if you have a bad fix, take a moment and celebrate … do something millions of people have never done before.

 The first draft is exactly what it sounds like, the FIRST step, not the last step.
 If you weigh 200 pounds [200 kg], you do not expect to go to the gym and come out healthy the next day.
 Congratulations, you have entered the front door.
 Now?
 Below are five basic steps you can take to begin the process of preparation for mediation.